2ndkauboy/hello-world/README.md

 Yes, you can!
 Just create a folder `wp-content/uploads/hello-world-lyrics` and save your lyric file there, with one "quote" per line.

+### Where do I report security bugs found in this plugin? ###

+Please report security bugs found in the source code of the Hello World plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/6c798e4f-cc8b-44f3-9140-6d74f065bc2a).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 ## Changelog

 ### 2.2.1